The only personal finance tool on the market that’s designed to transform your plan into a path to financial independence.

 If you haven’t read my original AmEx Platinum review, check it out here – you’ll see that the original value for me came from a few benefits with enrollment required…

-• Up to $200 per year in airline incidental credit (checked bags, inflight purchases, taxes on points purchases, etc.) – for what it’s worth, I’ve only flown a handful of times in 2021 and I’ve already used my entire $200 credit.
+Up to $200 per year in airline incidental credit (checked bags, inflight purchases, taxes on points purchases, etc.); even if you only fly a handful of times per year, this may be worthwhile

-• Up to $100 Global Entry reimbursement – you obviously don’t need this one every year, but remember that this includes TSA PreCheck if you don’t have it yet
+Up to $100 TSAPreCheck® or Global Entry credit – you obviously don’t need this one every year, but it’s still helpful to have

 And who could forget?